tmollov/PhoneBook/README.md

 # Description
 Hi world!
-This is a mini project from Python Fundamentals course @ softuni.bg
+This is a first mini project from Python Fundamentals course @ softuni.bg

 # Summary
 There is 5 main options: